quicwg/base-drafts/draft-ietf-quic-qpack.md

 decoder.
 The exchanges are designed to exercise most QPACK instructions, and highlight potentially common patterns and their impact on dynamic table state.
-The encoder sends three encoded field sections containing one field line each, as wells as two speculative inserts that are not referenced.
+The encoder sends three encoded field sections containing one field line each, as well as two speculative inserts that are not referenced.

 The state of the encoder's dynamic table is shown, along with its current size.
 Each entry is shown with the Absolute Index of the entry (Abs),